!

 Headshot of a Barred Owl

 A relatively common Nearctic owl, the Barred Owl inhabits mature mixed deciduous-coniferous forests, often near streams or wooded swamps.
-This owl nests primarily in cavities, with both parents helping to…
+This owl nests primarily in cavities, with both parents helping to care for the young until the autumn.
+Barred Owls have a varied diet of small mammals and birds.
+Barred Owls are, unfortunately, susceptible to collisions…

 Read More

-White-throated Bee-eater perched on a branch
+White-throated Bee eater on a small branch

 White-throated Bee-eaters are colorful, social birds, named for their ability to pluck honeybees (and other insects) from the air with amazing agility using their long, curved bills.
-Found throughout central…
+Found throughout central Africa, they breed in the dry sub-desert steppe and winter in woodland areas and farmlands.
+They are the only bee-eater species that has an elaborate…

 Read More